B.A. in Early Childhood Education

 - Pass all three areas of Praxis Core or meet the exemption policy;

 - Successfully clear a criminal background composite disciplinary action disclosure statement;

 (Candidates are reviewed for acceptance into the Professional Program in Teacher Education by the Portal I Faculty Committee.)

 Areas of Study:

 Early Childhood Education majors take courses such as Child Development: The Young Child, Integrated Math/Science/Social Studies I, Early Childhood Programs and Curriculum, Strategies for Teaching and Learning with Literature, and Guiding Young Children's Behavior and Classroom Management.
-(See the College of Education Website for a complete list of required courses.)

 For More Information:

 Kay Middleton, Ph.D.

 Assistant Professor and Coordinator of Early Childhood Education